NBA Rumors: Kawhi Leonard Could Get ‘Supermax’ Contract From Spurs, Stay Put

 You’ve heard all the crazy trade proposals and wild theories.
-Turns out they may not matter.
+Turns out they might not matter.

 The San Antonio Spurs, who, in case you forgot, still employ Kawhi Leonard, hope to offer their star player a “supermax contract” that will keep him with the franchise through 2023, Tom Orsborn of the San Antonio Express-News reported Monday.